shanpark/r2batis-spring-boot-starter/README.md

 1. All classes in the mapper XML file must use the full package path.
    This is because there is no type alias feature.
-2. For the same reason, you should use wrapper classes instead of primitive types.
+2. For the same reason, use wrapper classes instead of primitive types.

 ## 1. Intall